 Dear visitor,

-having studied with Prof. Joachim Sauter in his New Media Class at the University of the Arts Berlin, I am interested in our engagement with physical objects.
+at the University of the Arts Berlin, I am interested in our engagement with physical objects.

 How can objects reveal secrets, be alive, be a window?

-After a few years of work, these questions seem to be underlying in many of the installations and objects, that I have created so far.
-For example in the bone conduction installation that was installed for two years on the Brühlsche Terrasse Dresden: At a first glance you cannot see anything, but if you come closer, you discover the vibration and the icons.
-And if you follow the instructions, then you are send back into the year 1945 during the time of WWII.
+that was installed for two years on the Brühlsche Terrasse Dresden: At a first glance you cannot see anything, but if you come closer, you discover the vibration and the icons.
+And if

-My personal favorite work is Roermond-Ecke-Schönhauser.
-A webcam installation, in which small miniatures are digitally connected to real world locations and therefore display the boring and peacefull everyday life that happens somewhere else.
-I like the work, because after observing those miniatures during multiple setups for exhibitions, I got more and more familiar with them.
-Eg. with the rubbish car, that passes by every wednesday.
+the boring and peacefull everyday life that happens somewhere else.
+I like the work, because after observing those miniatures during multiple setups for exhibitions, I got more and more

-So far I have been invited to media art festivals, exhibited in various museums worldwide and given talks at art and design conferences eg. at Ars Electronica, Japan Media Arts Festival, V2_, ZKM, Transmediale, Design Shanghai and Boston Museum of Science.
+So far I have been invited to media art festivals, exhibited in various museums worldwide and given talks at art and design conferences eg. at Ars Electronica, Japan Media Arts Festival,

 I like to live and work in Berlin.